TheCmdrRex/SQFSessions/README.md

 **Enjoy!**

-*If you have questions or would like to contribute, feel free to add TheCmdrRex on Discord at TheCmdrRex#6077*
+*If you have questions or would like to contribute, feel free to add PoptartRex on Discord at PoptartRex#6077*

-*If you would like to support me, feel free to check TheCmdrRex out at https://www.twitch.tv/thecmdrrex*
+*If you would like to support me, feel free to check TheCmdrRex out at https://www.twitch.tv/poptartrex*